TRAIN HARD

 MILPOL

-PURPOSE: To stay sharp.
-Train separately from the rest of your team.
+PURPOSE: Train anytime, anywhere, separately from the rest of your team to stay sharp.

 GOAL: Maintain peak readiness in an individual level.
 During group training and rehearsals, the team can focus on more advanced techniques…and spend less time reviewing the basics.